 - Initial bids may be more attractive than those from smaller translation companies.

-- Accountability is a common problem as the business is vast and errors hard to trace.
+- Accountability is a common problem as the business is vast, and errors are hard to trace.

 - Price creep is typical as the company may try to upsell other services to make up for the small initial bid.

-- Outsourcing is prevalent, and as there is no real management of subcontractor quality, you can expect standards to drop.
+- Outsourcing is prevalent, and you can expect standards to drop as there is no real management of subcontractor quality.

 - Each division is divided and separated, sometimes into different operations.